Taking time off

 Taking leave in advance

-If don't have any annual leave and you want to take time off, your employer might agree to let you take paid leave in advance.
+If you don't have any annual leave and you want to take time off, your employer might agree to let you take paid leave in advance.
 When you reach your next anniversary, you'll get your leave entitlement, minus what you've already taken.

 You may also be able to take unpaid leave.